Klebert-Engineering/simfil/README.md

 ```

 ## Building the Project
+Simfil uses CMake as build system and can be built using all three major compilers, GCC, Clang and MSVC.

 ```sh
 mkdir build && cd build
 cmake .. && cmake --build .
 ctest
 ```

-## Using the Repl
+## Using the Interactive Command Line Tool
-The project contains an interactive command line program to to test queries against a JSON datasource: `simfil-repl`.
+The project contains an interactive command line program (repl: “Read-Eval-Print-Loop”) to to test queries against a JSON datasource: `simfil-repl`.

 ```sh
 <build-dir>/repl/simfil-repl <json-file>